brianfong96/iOS-CoreML-Inceptionv3/README.md

 ## Usage

 To use this app, open **iOS-CoreML-Inceptionv3.xcodeproj** in Xcode 10 and run it on a device with iOS 12.
-(Don't use simulator)
+(Don't use the simulator)

 ## Tutorial